TERMS OF BUSINESS

 Irish Mortgage Network Ltd. trading as Finance Matters is a member of Brokers Ireland.

-Our principal business is to provide advice and arrange transactions on behalf of clients in relation to mortgages, life, pension, general insurance and investments.
-A full list of insurers, product producers and lending agencies with which we deal is available on our website or on request.
+Our principal business is to provide advice and arrange transactions on behalf of clients in relation to mortgages, life, pension, general insurance products and investments.
+A full list of insurers, product producers and lending agencies with which we deal is available on request.

 Fair and Personal Analysis